 With the new physics, the physics of quantum theory and relativity, we have built technologies unimaginable only fifty years ago.
 But the full meaning of the science we have discovered has remained a mystery.
 There are major paradoxes because fundamental attributes of the reality we observe, both in experiments and in everyday life, cannot be explained in the physics.
 In quantum theory the great paradox is the measurement problem which addresses the determinacy of the physical world, meaning what is physically real in the world.
 In relativity the great paradoxes are the passage of time, and the Now, meaning the present moment.
 These problems have stymied the best minds on the planet for nearly a hundred years.
-The reason is that the problems in both these pillars of the new physics are not with the physics itself.
-What is newly presented here is that the solutions exist at different levels of logical type, effectively contextual to the physical domain universally assumed to govern all physics.
+What is newly presented here is that the problems in both these pillars of the new physics are not with the physics itself.
+The apparently paradoxical phenomena exist at different levels of logical type, effectively contextual to the physical domain universally assumed to govern all science.
 As Einstein remarked, the solution cannot be known at the same level as the problem that produced it.
 Logical type is the key, and in this light the resolution is straightforward.

 Logical type is a fundamental understanding in formal logic discovered and set down by Bertrand Russell, famous philosopher and logician.
 A set of things is a quite different kind of thing to any one of those things – a member or element of that set.
 They are of different logical type, which means they are quite different kinds of entities, and have different kinds of properties.
 A simple example is the difference between a person and a population.